Curriculum

 Music Curriculum

-· understand and explore how music is created, produced and communicated
+· understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

-We want our children to appreciate a wide range of music, from varying genres, and be able to perform with instruments confidently in groups and by themselves.
+At Southam Primary we want our children to appreciate a wide range of music, from varying genres, and be able to perform and compose with instruments confidently in groups and by themselves.

 The music curriculum is tailored to the specific needs of the children at this school.
-Through qualitative research, including interviewing staff, children and parents, it is evident that the children have limited exposure to varying genres of music, apart from some music heard on the radio or television.
-The school intent is to give children a level playing field.
+Through qualitative research, including interviewing staff and children.
+It is evident that many children have limited exposure to varying genres of music, apart from some music heard on the radio or television.
+The school aim is to give children a broader and richer exposure to music.

-Sharing our musical skills with the local community is a huge part of this school; we have links with care homes in the areas and children also have the opportunity to perform with their peers from the other SVMAT schools.
+Sharing our musical skills with the local community is a huge part of this school; we have links with care homes, adult choirs and churches in the area, and children also have the opportunity to perform with their peers from the other SVMAT schools.

 We want teachers to be confident when teaching and discussing music with our children and to open their eyes to the wider musical world.

 Progression grids show the music progression throughout the school from EYFS up to Year Six and these are cross-referenced with the work produced by these year groups.
-Key skills are also split over they year and are closely monitored to ensure coverage and progression over the academic year, with feedback given to teachers to ensure coverage.
-A portfolio of progression also demonstrates the expectations of each year group and can be witnessed by any member of staff to aid their planning.
+Key skills are revisited across the year and are closely monitored to ensure coverage and progression over the academic year, with feedback given to teachers to ensure coverage.

-Music is celebrated on many occasions throughout the year including: weekly singing assemblies; class assemblies; visits from national music groups; winter and summer performances; singing playgrounds; visits to local care homes and shops; as well as other performances in the local area.
+Music is celebrated on many occasions throughout the year including: weekly singing assemblies; visits from national music groups; winter and summer performances; visits to local care homes and shops; as well as other performances in the local area.

 We want children to not only develop their practical instrument skills, but also to gain an insight into how and why music is created in a certain way.
 We want them to form their own opinions and feel confident to critique the music of others.